Baldwin II of Jerusalem: Early life

-His birth year is unknown.
+Baldwin's birth year is unknown.
 It is only known that his father, Count Hugh I of Rethel, was born in the 1040s and Baldwin was already an adult by the 1090s.
-He was the lord of Bourcq when he joined the army of his kinsman Godfrey of Bouillon at the beginning of the First Crusade.
+Baldwin was likely born a younger child of Hugh, possibly being his third son.
+Baldwin's family spoke the Champenois dialect of Old French, but he was probably illiterate.
+Baldwin was the lord of Bourcq, a small village to the southeast of Rethel, when he joined the army of his kinsman Godfrey of Bouillon at the beginning of the First Crusade.
+It is not known why Baldwin took the cross, but the chronicler William of Tyre describes him as very religious; Baldwin had callouses on his hands and knees from frequent prayer.

 The army departed for the Holy Land on 15 August 1096, and reached Constantinople on 23 December.
 The Byzantine emperor, Alexios I Komnenos, urged the crusader leaders to take an oath of fealty to him.
 Godfrey of Bouillon appointed Baldwin, Conon of Montaigu and Geoffrey of Esch to represent him at a meeting with Alexios in January 1097.
 After Godfrey and his principal commanders swore fealty to the Emperor, the crusader army was shipped to Asia Minor in February.

 Baldwin's cousin Baldwin of Boulogne and Tancred of Hauteville broke away from the main army to invade Cilicia around 15 September 1097.
 Baldwin accompanied them in Boulogne's contingent.
 He also participated in Boulogne's military campaigns against the Seljuq rulers of the fortresses on the plains near the River Euphrates.
 After seizing Ravendel, Turbessel and Edessa, Boulogne established the first crusader state, the County of Edessa, in early 1098.

 Baldwin rejoined the main crusader army, which was marching towards Jerusalem, near Tyre in late May 1099.
 He and Tancred seized Bethlehem; there was no resistance as the town was inhabited by local Christians.
 The crusaders laid siege to Jerusalem, and shortly afterwards Baldwin and Tancred captured an elderly Muslim nobleman.
 After he refused to convert to Christianity, Baldwin's soldiers beheaded him at the Tower of David to frighten the defenders of Jerusalem.
 Jerusalem fell to the crusaders on 15 July.
 Baldwin left Jerusalem in the retinue of Count Robert II of Flanders in late August.
 Robert returned to Europe, but Baldwin remained in Syria.
-Geoffrey of Bouillon died on 18 July 1100.
-Baldwin of Boulogne decided to return to Jerusalem to take possession of Geoffrey's inheritance.
+Godfrey of Bouillon died on 18 July 1100.
+Baldwin of Boulogne decided to return to Jerusalem to take possession of Godfrey's inheritance.